 Sharing your own favourite music is a great way for fans to get to know your style and influences.
 If you’re a bit hesitant to share your personal playlists, try and create some around special occasions: think summer holiday picks, lazy long weekend songs, and the like.
 Posting a holiday playlist is also a fun and easy way to get in on this trend, with Gala Bingo’s own playlist of the UK’s most famous Christmas songs is the perfect example of a well known brand looking to spread some Yuletide cheer.
 As documented in the Gala Bingo article, sharing a quick story about your music picks also adds a personalised touch.
 While updating social media can be a drag, sharing your playlists is a fun break from your usual routine that can get you excited to start posting!

 3. Optimise your profile

+In order to promote your music the best way possible, you need to have an effective Marketing and Social Media plan.
 On the back end of things, you’ll want to make sure you’ve optimised your profile to get real-time data analytics.
 Switching to an Instagram Business account is worth your time as it’ll allow you to see analytics such who are your audiences, when most of your followers are online and which kind of content have the most engagement.
 You can then use this info to schedule your posts – particularly if you’re looking to launch a new album or release tour dates – or promote your music directly via ads, that are a powerful tool to gain visibility.